ofiscal/tax.co/output/vat-report.md

 * Data on goods and services: Each good or service the ENPH asks households about is identified by a COICOP code and a verbal description.
 * Demographic data: Age, sex, race, education level, literacy, employment, and income.
 * Purchase data:
-  * What did someone buy (as identified by its COICOP code)?
+  * What someone bought (as identified by its COICOP code)
-  * How many?
+  * How many
-  * How often?
+  * How often
-  * What did it cost?
+  * What they spent on it

 ## Our COICOP-VAT match